Public Policy Fellowship Program | CHCI

 We encourage anyone interested in better understanding how public policy impacts their area of expertise to apply, regardless of their major!

-Your essays are the best opportunity to tell us about you and we understand that each applicant’s story is unique.
-Take advantage of this space to indicate how you have exercised leadership in your family or community and how that has contributed to your interests in public policy.
+Your essays are the best opportunity to tell us about you.
+We understand that each applicant’s story is unique; we encourage you to take advantage of this space to indicate how you have exercised leadership in your family or community and how that has contributed to your interests in public policy.
 Please also ask a friend, professor, or mentor to review your essays in advance or to help you brainstorm what to talk about.

 Applicants interested in making an investment in the Latino community and/or working on policies that affect the Latino population are welcome to apply to any and all CHCI programs.

 Yes.
 Applicants are not required to disclose their citizenship status during the application process.
 Once admitted, CHCI would ask for that disclosure for onboarding purposes.
-Any DACA applicant accepted must have their permit at the start of the program and must maintain valid employment authorization for the duration of the program.
-The 2024-20245program will end on May 23, 2025.
+Any DACA applicant accepted must have their permit at the start of the program and maintain valid employment authorization for the program’s duration.

 Public Policy Fellowship experiences vary from placement to placement.
 Fellowship placements are intended to align closely with the fellow’s background and interests in public policy.
 Fellows are expected to put forth their best efforts in any placement and proactively search for opportunities to demonstrate their work capabilities, in addition to learning from and working with the legislative staff in the office.

-Aside from the Airbnb benefit, CHCI does not provide permanent housing for fellows during the nine months of the program.
+No. CHCI does not provide permanent housing for fellows during the nine months of the program.
+CHCI program staff will share resources and connect all incoming fellows during summer onboarding to support the facilitation of their independent housing search.

-This happens time to time, particularly with schools out-of-country.
-Please send the following information on your school to our programs team:
+• This happens sometimes, particularly with schools out-of-country.
+Please send the following information on your school to our programs team, programs@chci.org:

 • School Name